emwap/stream-paper/paper.md

 for these benchmarks due to the C compiler being clever enough.
 The measurements have been performed on a Linux desktop, equipped with a 3.5 GHz Intel Core i7-3770K and 16 GB 1600 MHz DDR3.
-The C compiler used to compile all benchmarks is gcc 4.6.3.
+The C compiler used to compile all benchmarks is gcc 4.6.3 using the `-O3` flag.
 One core is used throughout all benchmarks.
 Times are measured using the criterion package.